-Full-time graduate students should be in a position to fully devote their time and energy to a coherent program of graduate study and research.
+Full-time graduate students should be able to fully devote their time and energy to a coherent program of graduate study and research.
 Too much time spent on employment activities may detract from the program of study and research.

 2.6 Academic Accommodation Needs due to a Disability